milica-tomic/learning_to_reason_with_small_models/README.md

-# Learning to reason with small models
+# Learning to Reason with Small Models

 Implementation of the Word2Vec training loop from scratch using only NumPy with a focus on parameter efficiency and capacity analysis for small-scale language modeling.